New theoretical Fe II templates for bright quasars: Results

-We, thus, could conclude, from Figure \ref{fig:red_blue_ratio_hbeta}, that xA sources require high-density BLR ($\log n_{\rm H}\, (\rm cm^{-3}) = 12 - 13$) and very high radiation flux.
+We noticed that the observed R$_{\rm Fe II}$ value for RM 102 falls within two distinct regions of the contour plots in Figure \ref{fig:fe2_hbeta_ratio}: one corresponding to low-density and low-ionizing flux and the other to high-density and high-ionizing flux.
+Previous studies on UV emission line ratios in xA sources \citep[e.g.][]{Negrete2012,panda2019} have favoured the possibility of a high-density ($\log n_{\rm H}$ (cm$^{-3}$) = 12 - 13) BLR for these objects.
+We, thus, may conclude, from Figure \ref{fig:fe2_hbeta_ratio}, that xA sources require a high-density BLR ($\log n_{\rm H}$ (cm$^{-3}$) = 12 - 13) and very high ($\log \Phi_{\rm H}\,(\rm cm^{-2} s^{-1}) > 20$) ionizing flux.
 However, our templates were composed of solar metallicity.
-Some authors argued \citep[e.g.][]{panda2019,sniegowska2021, panda2021, Marziani_etal_2024} that these sources, in addition, require highly super-solar metallicity.
+Some authors argued \citep[e.g.][]{mlma18,panda2019,sniegowska2021, panda2021, Marziani_etal_2024, 2024arXiv240504456F} that these sources, in addition, require highly super-solar metallicity.

-We compared these predictions with the statistical distribution of the $R_{\rm FeII}$ reported on the basis of SDSS quasar studies.
+We compared these predictions with the statistical distribution of the $R_{\rm FeII}$ reported based on SDSS quasar studies.
 We used two data sets: older massive fits to the SDSS quasars, based on data release 7 (DR 7), were reported by \citet{shen2011}.
 Newer results, based on DR 14, were reported by \citet{rakshit2020}.
 The results are based on the spectral decomposition of the Fe II emission integrated within the traditional range 4434-4684 \AA\ \citep{boroson1992}.
 In both cases, we selected only the sources with reliable spectra decomposition by requiring that the relative error of the FWHM of H$\beta$ and the $R_{\rm FeII}$ measurement are below 20\%.
 The resulting histograms, shown in Figure~\ref{fig:SDSS}, consistently show the peak of the $R_{\rm FeII}$ values at about 0.6 in both samples.
 There are very few objects with values above 4.0 which we ignored for better clarity of the plot.
-Such values are present either in the region of higher density and high ionization flux, above $\sim 10^{20}$ cm$^{-2}$ s$^{-1}$, or low ionization flux and low density (lower left corner of plots in the Figure~\ref{fig:fe2_hbeta_ratio}).
+Such values are present either in the region of higher density and high ionizing photon flux, above $\sim 10^{20}$ cm$^{-2}$ s$^{-1}$, or low ionizing photon flux and low density (lower left corner of plots in the Figure~\ref{fig:fe2_hbeta_ratio}).
 The first location seems more likely as it is smoothly connecting to even larger values of $R_{\rm FeII}$ than the average value, and the observational histogram also smoothly extends to higher values.
 However, we should stress that the observational results are not based on the Fe II emission models presented in this paper.
 Results of both \citet{shen2011} and \citet{rakshit2020} are based on the use of the optical Fe II template from \citet{boroson1992}.